Patrol

 SPECIALTY PROGRAMS UNDER THE PATROL DIVISION

-Currently the West St. Paul Police Department has a K9 officer named Cecil.
-The canine unit is a primary patrol unit and provides assistance in tracking and apprehending suspects, conducting area searches for evidence, and has the ability to search for missing persons under some circumstances.
-Our canine unit also assists our neighboring agencies when needs arise.
+Currently, the West St. Paul Police Department has two K9 officers, Cecil and Bear.
+The canine unit is a primary patrol unit and provides assistance in tracking and apprehending suspects, conducting area searches for evidence, and having the ability to search for missing persons under some circumstances.
+Our canine unit also assists our neighboring agencies when the needs arise.

-The department has a dedication patrol officer assigned to conduct traffic enforcement activities in West St. Paul and Sunfish Lake.
-In addition to enforcement activities, the officer works with city and county engineers on traffic issues and conducts education efforts via social media, through the schools, and various community events.
+The department has a dedicated patrol officer assigned to conduct traffic enforcement activities in West St. Paul and Sunfish Lake.
+In addition to enforcement activities, the officer works with city and county engineers on traffic issues and conducts education efforts via social media, schools, and various community events.

 The police department works hand in hand with South Metro Fire Department in the investigation of arson or suspicious fire cases.
 The West St. Paul Police Department has an officer that has been trained and receives ongoing specialized training from the National Fire Academy in Emmetsburg Maryland.